-TPE based on TPE-PE, TPE-PP and SEBS is allowed as membranes in squeezebottle closures made of PE or PP. These are compatible with PE/PP, hence small amounts will not disturb the recycling process or quality.
-Membranes on closures attached to PET-bottles must have a density < 1.0 g/cm, in order to separate from the PET during the sink/float process.
+TPE based on TPE-PE, TPE-PP and SEBS is allowed as membranes in squeeze-bottle closures made of PE or PP. These are compatible with PE/PP, hence small amounts will not disturb the recycling process or quality.
+Membranes on closures attached to PET-bottles must have a density < 1.0 g/cm3, in order to separate from the PET during the sink/float process111.